Zhi-704/RussianRouletteBABY/README.md

 # Russian Roulette Text-Based Game

-Inspired by Buckshot Roulette.
+Inspired by Buckshot Roulette by Mike Klubnika.
 May the odds be in your favour.

 ## Requirements